ipesek/jsxgraphbook/src/3_7_curves.md

 In this example we had to change the bounding box of the board in order to accommodate the data.
 Otherwise not all points will be visible.

-To draw a data plot we need first two lists of data.
+To draw a data plot we first need two lists of data.
 In our case we used two lists `x` and `y` and filled them with numbers.
-But is not the only way how to obtain the data (e.g. see this [example](https://jsxgraph.org/wiki/index.php/Data_plot)).
+But it is not the only way to obtain the data (e.g. see this [example](https://jsxgraph.org/wiki/index.php/Data_plot)).
-As last we had to set the type of curve using attribute [_curveType_](https://jsxgraph.org/docs/symbols/Curve.html#curveType).
+Finally we had to set the type of curve using attribute [_curveType_](https://jsxgraph.org/docs/symbols/Curve.html#curveType).
 {/lang}

 {lang=SI}